-Any employee in an unrepresented position referenced in Section 6500 shall be reimbursed for professional development and productivity enhancement expenses, as follows:
+An unrepresented employee in a classification referenced in Section 6500 shall be reimbursed for professional development and productivity enhancement expenses, as follows:

-- (a) The District shall reimburse employees for state-mandated license for certification fees. - (b) The District shall reimburse unrepresented employees, to correspond with adjustments provided to the District's management unit, for the costs incurred for professional development, certifications, licenses, or other costs incurred for professional development or productivity enhancement including seminars, journals, periodicals, books, travel expenses, professional association dues, pre-approved electronic equipment software and hardware, computing or communication devices, and other equipment pursuant to authorization by the employee's Department Head, to a specified annual maximum, when related to their job duties and/or to the fulfillment of the District's purposes.
+- (a) The District shall reimburse employees for state-mandated licenses for certification fees. - (b) The District shall reimburse unrepresented employees, to correspond with adjustments provided to the District's management unit, for the costs incurred for professional development, certifications, licenses, or other costs incurred for professional development or productivity enhancement including seminars, journals, periodicals, books, travel expenses, professional association dues, pre-approved electronic equipment software and hardware, computing or communication devices, and other equipment pursuant to authorization by the employee's Department Head, to a specified annual maximum, when related to their job duties and/or to the fulfillment of the District's purposes.
 Any unused monies will roll over for one and only one subsequent year, from odd calendar years to even years, and unused monies during even years will be neither rolled over nor paid out.

 M.I.
 37912 - October 17, 1979; amended by M.I.
 39026 - June 11, 1991; amended by M.I.
-39314 - November 19, 1991; amended by M.I.
-45943 - October 12, 2004; amended section title and first paragraph, and added new paragraphs (a) and (b) by M.I.
-53569 - March 12, 2024.
+39314 - November 19, 1991; amended by M. I. 45943 - October 12, 2004; amended section title and first paragraph, and added new paragraphs (a) and (b) by M.I.
+53569 - March 12, 2024; first paragraph amended, and subparagraph (a) amended by M.I.
+(M.I. to be Determined) - July 8, 2025.